rickdott/hmp-ai/README.md

 J. P. Borst and J. R. Anderson, “The discovery of processing stages: Analyzing EEG data with hidden semi-Markov models,” NeuroImage, vol. 108, pp. 60–73, Mar.
 2015, doi: 10.1016/j.neuroimage.2014.12.029.

+# Install package
+Run `pip install -e .` from the `/pkg` directory.

-Plan:
+# Plan:
 - Find data from EEG experiments where bump localizing is already done
 	- Divide data into segments based on bump location, labeling according to experiment
 		- First is perceptual stage, second is x stage, third is y stage, fourth is motor stage
-- Train different models (CNN, RNN(LSTM), DBN) to see if they classify above chance
+- Train different models (CNN, RNN, Transformer) to see if they classify above chance
 	- First train on perception experiment 1
-		- One participant first?
-Try to prevent overfitting
 	- Then train on two similar experiments together, see if it generalizes across both experiments testing the same thing done at different labs
 	- Train on one, test on other?
 - Then train on more classes (include experiment 3, AR/LDM)